-Journalism students also have the opportunity to travel through several courses offered by the School of Journalism.
-The school offers spring and summer travel courses that visit a variety of domestic and international locations and cover different topics within the field.
+Journalism students also have the opportunity to travel through several courses offered by IU Journalism.
+The program offers spring and summer travel courses that visit a variety of domestic and international locations and cover different topics within the field.
 Course offerings are subject to change but have included travel to Chile, Kenya, Texas, Australia, Japan, South Korea, and Europe.
 The spring semester courses meet for the entire spring semester on the Bloomington campus, and the group travels for a week or two over spring break or at the end of the semester.
 The summer semester courses spend a portion of the term meeting in the classroom and a portion on-location.
 Students interested in enrolling in these courses must submit an application in the fall semester.

-The School of Journalism also offers an eight-week honors summer program of study in London, which includes a media internship and a course on international media.
+IU Journalism also offers an eight-week honors summer program of study in London, which includes a media internship and a course on international media.
 Applications for this program are limited to sophomore Ernie Pyle Scholars and members of the Hutton Honors College and are available in the fall semester.